flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-06-qq/index.md

     _key: card-1-e13a198e-1008-40e4-a7b5-896e4fc9e2fb
   - order: 1
     body: >-
-      > ‘No one is above the law in our constitutional system….
+      "No one is above the law in our constitutional system….
 Under our system of government, the executive branch is subject to the law, subject to the court system.”

       Supreme Court nominee Judge Brett Kavanaugh responding to accusations that his views of presidential authority prevent any meaningful check of Pres.